very-good-science/data-hazards/site/contents/events.md

 # Events

-Please see recent annoucements below including a list of our upcoming events, the slides from our previous events and also a change log which records important updates that we have made to the website or the Data Hazards themselves.
+Please see below for a list of our upcoming events, and resources or slides from our previous events.

-If you'd like to recieve updates straight to your email then you can sign up to our mailing list below.
+If you'd like to recieve updates straight to your email then you can sign up to our [mailing list](#mailing-list) below.

 ## Community co-working calls

 We hold open co-working calls every other Friday.
-The calls alternate between two times to try and make them as accessible as possible.
+The calls alternate between two times to try and make them as accessible as possible in different timezones.
 [Please click here for details](events/coworking).